babywade/babywade/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on FescoAdecco--Huawei as an embedded C engineer.
+And sometimes I develop some tools to help my colleagues to work more efficient.
+- 🌱 I’m currently learning qemu oriented to emulate Cortex-m arm CPU like STM32.

 <!--
 **babywade/babywade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.